asrhou/NATMI/README.md

 ### Example workflow (Extract edges in xxx and yyy, identify and visualize resulting differential edges.)
 (make a toy example of something you are showing in the paper so the reviewer can run it all at once and put it all to the "test folder".
-For VisInteractions.py, consider if your script can check if seaborn, igraph, NetworkX and PyGraphviz are installed and if not, try to suggest and install):
+For VisInteractions.py, consider if your script can check if seaborn, igraph, NetworkX and PyGraphviz are installed and if not, warn the user and proceed to install):

 *NotePython libraries [seaborn](https://seaborn.pydata.org/), [igraph](https://igraph.org/python/), [NetworkX](https://networkx.github.io/) and [PyGraphviz](https://pygraphviz.github.io/) are required.
 NATMI will proceed to instalation if they are missing.